 4. Conclusion

-Based on the data obtained in the investigation, it was concluded that integration of organic sources of nitrogen, like poultry manure or farmyard manure or vermicompost and chemical nitrogenous fertilizers boosted the nitrogen uptake and improved the nitrogen use efficiency by the rainfed sorghum in semi-arid areas in India.
+Based on the data obtained from the investigation, it was concluded that integration of organic sources of nitrogen, such as poultry manure or farmyard manure or vermicompost and chemical nitrogenous fertilizers boosted the nitrogen uptake and improved the nitrogen use efficiency by the rainfed sorghum in semi-arid areas in India.
 However, conservation furrows and ridge and furrow methods of in-situ moisture conservation exhibited similar nitrogen uptake and NUE.

 COMPETING INTERESTS DISCLAIMER: